This guide explores the basics of home management for brand new homemakers: your attitude, your schedules, and more.

 If you are the type who has a complicated day management system and already and you love using a planner, that is great!
 You’re ahead of the game.
 Just make sure it’s actually helping you.

-Your family
+Your Family

+The weekend begins, and your husband asks, “So what are we doing this weekend?”.
 This is one of those tasks that goes beyond the house: planning things for your family.

-Everything from weekend excursions, birthday parties, gifts for other people, and little things like doctors appointments all require planning that becomes a part of your role.
+Everything from weekend excursions, birthday parties, gifts for other people, and little things like doctor’s appointments all require planning that becomes a part of your role.

 I think cleaning is what most people think of when they hear the word homemaker.
 And it truly is a big part of managing the home.
-Keeping your house clean is another big job with a lot of moving parts.
-Let’s go into some of them.

 Maintenance Cleaning Routine